mennodejong1986/MicrosatelliteGenotypingFromBam/README.md

 ## Step 3.
 Allele scoring

-The script 'BAM_microsats_getscores.sh' extracts from each bam-file and from each locus the
+The script 'BAM_microsats_getscores.sh' discard reads with a truncated microsatellite and subsequently determines repeat lengths in the retained reads.
+The output is stored in a file called 'mymicrosat.reads.all_loci.txt'.
+This file lists for each sample and for each locus the number of reads observed for a given repeat length (default range: 1 to 40).

 ![alt text](https://github.com/mennodejong1986/MicrosatelliteGenotypingFromBam/blob/main/Microsatellite_genotyping_step3.png)
 ***Figure 1.
 Microsatellite scoring.*** *Reads with microsatellites*